hotosm/learnosm/_posts/en/coordination/0500-10-23-tasking-manager.md

 ![Tasking Manager About][]

+Once you have logged in, you may click on your username in the red banner header to;
+* To access a list of projects for which you have completed squares,
+* Go to your **Messages** screen within the Tasking Manager (this is not the same as the OpenStreetMap messaging system), or
+* logout, or
+* see a user list of all users who have contributed completed squares within the Tasking Manager.
+You may access links to see more information about the user you select, such as which tasks they have completed squares for, and how many.

+![Tasking Manager Username_list][]

 ## Getting started with the Tasking Manager

 You may view projects as a visitor, but to actively participate you must be logged into the Tasking Manager - use your OpenStreetMap account username & password.
 Open your Internet browser and go to [tasks.hotosm.org](http://tasks.hotosm.org).
 You will see a page like this: